Saima-Naseem/ML-Models/README.md

 ### Result
 The model shows a clear positive trend (predictions follow actual values), with moderate accuracy, typical for a multilinear model on real-world medical data with non-linear relationships.

-# Analysis Summary: Multiple Linear Regression — Diabetes Dataset
+# 2 - Multiple Linear Regression — Diabetes Dataset

 ## A. Goal
 Predict how much a patient's diabetes will progress using their health stats.